flatironinstitute/spikeforest_old/README.md

 `devel`: Utilities specific to development of SpikeForest, including instructions on preparing the docker image for codepod, a script to run when codepod is started, and a script for auto-formatting the python code for pep8 compliance.

-`mountaintools`: Contains the MountainTools such as batcho, cairio, kbucket, mlprocessors, and vdomr.
+`mountaintools`: Contains the MountainTools such as cairio, kbucket, mlprocessors, and vdomr.
 These tools are not specific to spike sorting.

 `spikeforest/spikesorters`: Wrappers of the spike sorting algorithms, including Dockerfile recipes for the containers.